+Education varies significantly between states.
+Some states are better for education overall, some have higher educational attainment levels, and some have the best conditions for teachers.
 Per pupil spending is the amount spent on education per student.
-According to the US Census Bureau, the amount spent per pupil for public elementary and secondary education increased by 3.7% during the 2017 fiscal year, making the fifth consecutive year of increased spending in all 50 states and the District of Columbia.
+According to the U.S. Census Bureau, the amount spent per pupil for public elementary and secondary education increased by 3.4% during the 2018 fiscal year, making the sixth consecutive year of increased spending in all 50 states and the District of Columbia.